freboch/CSS_project_website/content/sentiment-analysis.md

 <h3>
 To investigate the mood development through the series we have performed some sentiment analysis on the chapter summaries.

 Sentiment analysis uses a happiness score to assess the sentiment of a text.
-The happiness scores in this analysis are from https://hedonometer.org/words/labMT-en-v2/.
+The happiness scores in this analysis are from <a href="https://hedonometer.org/words/labMT-en-v2/">here</a>.
 The dataset consists of 10,187 words and their corresponding happiness score.
 We have shifted the scores from a [0;10] scale to a [-5;5] scale so that 0 means neutral.

 We have a hypothesis that each book gets less happy as you move from beginning to end, and that the same can be said for the series as a whole.
 Scroll down to see what we found out.
 </h3>